DataDog/datadog-lambda-js/README.md

 ### Using the Datadog Tracer

-If you are using the [Datadog Tracer](#datadog-tracer-experimental), your log messages will be correlated within the appropriate traces automatically.
+If you are using the [Datadog Tracer](#datadog-tracer-experimental), follow [these instructions](https://docs.datadoghq.com/tracing/connect_logs_and_traces/nodejs/#automatic-trace-id-injection) to set up automatic trace-log correlation.

 ### Without using the Datadog Tracer